PrunaAI/modal-example/README.md

 ## Requirements

-- A paid [Modal](https://modal.com) account (For more information on getting started with Modal, check out the [Modal Getting Started Guide](https://modal.com/docs/guide).)
+- A free [Modal](https://modal.com) account (For more information on getting started with Modal, check out the [Modal Getting Started Guide](https://modal.com/docs/guide).)
-- Access to GPU-enabled Modal projects (note that the free tier does not include GPUs)
 - A personal [Hugging Face](https://huggingface.co) access token with permission to pull models (for examples using Hugging Face models)
 - Python 3.9+ and pip